Latest revision: Cabinet Order No. 127 of March 31, 2017

 (i)a person who directly or indirectly controls the supplier;

-(ii)a person directly or indirectly controlled by the supplier;
+(ii)a person who is directly or indirectly controlled by the supplier;

 (iii)a person directly or indirectly controlled by a third person who directly or indirectly controls the supplier;